 Investments are structured using various unquoted investment instruments, including ordinary and preference shares, loan stocks and convertible securities, to achieve an appropriate balance of income and capital growth, having regard to the venture capital legislation.
-The portfolio is diversified by investing in a broad range of industry sectors and by holding investments in companies at various stages of maturity in the corporate development cycle, though investments are not generally made in early stage companies which have yet to achieve profitability and cash generation.
+The portfolio is diversified by investing in a broad range of industry sectors and by holding investments in companies at various stages of maturity in the corporate development cycle, within the confines of VCT legislation.
 The normal investment period is in the range from three to seven years.
-Any uninvested funds are typically held in cash and money market funds.
+Any uninvested funds are typically held in cash, money market funds and OEICs.

-Risk is spread by investing in a number of different businesses within different industry sectors using a variety of securities.
-The maximum amount invested in any one company is limited to any HMRC annual investment limits and, generally, no more than 15% of the Company's assets, at cost, are invested in the same company.
+Risk is further spread by investing in a number of different businesses within different industry sectors using a variety of securities.
+The maximum amount invested in any one company is limited to HMRC annual investment limits and, generally, no more than 15% of the Company's investments, at cost, are invested in the same company.

 The value of individual investments is expected to increase over time as a result of trading progress and a continuous assessment is made of investments' suitability for sale.
-The Company's VCT qualifying investments are held with a view to long-term capital growth as well as income generation and will often have limited marketability; as a result it is possible that individual holdings may grow in value to the point where they represent a significantly higher proportion of total assets prior to a realisation opportunity being available.
-Investments are normally made using shareholders' funds and it is not intended that the Company will take on any long-term borrowings.
+The Company's VCT qualifying investments are held with a view to long-term capital growth as well as income generation and will often have limited marketability.
+As a result it is possible that individual holdings may grow in value to the point where they represent a significantly higher proportion of total assets prior to a realisation opportunity being available.
+Investments are made using shareholders' funds and it is not intended that the Company will take on any longterm borrowings.